 Clear recruiting analytics are vital

-Clear recruiting analytics show trends that affect every hire, but only if the data going into the analysis is clean and represents the full pipeline.
+Clear recruiting analytics show trends that affect every hire, but only if the data going into the analysis are clean and represents the full pipeline.

 Make sure you avoid using evergreen jobs, tie every candidate to a specific job, track all data including dropouts, and incentivize clean data.
 If you do, you’ll get clear, actionable recruiting analytics.